listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.3-llm-as-a-judge-eval/problem/readme.md

 - Optional: Add more test cases to the `data` function in `question-answerer.eval.ts` to further test the system

 - Run the exercise to see if your implementation correctly evaluates the LLM's responses about the Chain of Thought paper

+- Look at the metadata returned by the LLM judge evaluator (by clicking on the test case and looking in the right-hand panel)

 - Debug any issues by checking the metadata (feedback) returned by the LLM judge evaluator